 Throughout the year, students are invited to participate in school outings and activities, which may include trips to museums, zoos, clubs, student government, dances, and even graduation ceremonies.
 Depending on the density of enrollment in different regions of the state, we will try to have students and parents to get together on a regular basis in their geographic areas.
 We are also exploring new ways to interact socially using the powerful reach of the Internet.
 With online discussions and forums, new types of communities can be formed that are based not on geography but on shared interests.

 Massachusetts' virtual school guidelines allow students to spend up to 20% of their time connected in some way to their public school and still be considered a virtual school student.
 Involvement in their resident district's programs is a decision of the local school district, however, we encourage parents to consider this possibility.

+Yes!
 This school model was created to help students obtain a first-class, standards-based education without having to be inside a public school facility.
-In addition, it provides an education option that comes to the student, and allows learning to take place at anytime—day or night.
+MAVA will visit students and families in their homes in order to ensure our educational option is being implemented in the home.

 Have more questions?